Rya8n/misty_spark/README.md

 4. Use the served model by changing the llm variable in the code. (default: gemma3:12b)

-5. Provided footages under the footage folder
+5. Provide footages under the footage folder

 6. Start main.py